testit-tms/api-client-golang/docs/AutotestResultHistoricalGetModel.md

 ### NewAutotestResultHistoricalGetModel

-`func NewAutotestResultHistoricalGetModel(id string, createdDate time.Time, createdById string, testRunId string, configurationId string, outcome AutotestResultOutcome, ) *AutotestResultHistoricalGetModel`
+`func NewAutotestResultHistoricalGetModel(id string, createdDate time.Time, createdById string, createdByName string, testRunId string, configurationId string, configurationName string, outcome AutotestResultOutcome, ) *AutotestResultHistoricalGetModel`

 NewAutotestResultHistoricalGetModel instantiates a new AutotestResultHistoricalGetModel object This constructor will assign default values to properties that have it defined,